ishan1603/trackr/README.md

 - Production: [https://trackr-thi1.vercel.app/](https://trackr-thi1.vercel.app/)
 - Tested on both desktop and mobile breakpoints; no install required.

-## 🚀 Elevator Pitch
+## 🚀 Introduction

 HealthTrackr is a full-stack experience that makes quantified self data approachable.
-Judges can step through onboarding, import wearable samples, log daily vitals, review anomaly alerts, and export findings in minutes.
+One can step through onboarding, import wearable samples, log daily vitals, review anomaly alerts, and export findings in minutes.
 Everything runs in the browser with polished motion design and pragmatic performance defaults.

 ## 🛠️ Tech Stack